alehano/gemini_turbo/README.md

       --out=        Output directory (default: ./out) [$OUTPUT_DIR]
       --max_tokens= Max tokens (default: 8000) [$MAX_TOKENS]
       --workers=    Workers (default: 500) [$WORKERS]
-      --Delay=      Delay between requests in ms. Should be more than 60000 / req per min limit (5 by default) / number of locations (default: 500ms) [$DELAY]
+      --delay=      Delay between requests in ms. Should be more than 60000 / req per min limit (5 by default) / number of locations (default: 500ms) [$DELAY]
-      --Timeout=    Timeout for each request (default: 300s) [$TIMEOUT] --Limit=      Limit files to process.
+      --timeout=    Timeout for each request (default: 300s) [$TIMEOUT] --limit=      Limit files to process.
 Can be used for testing.
 0 means no limit (default: 0) [$LIMIT]

 Help Options:
   -h, --help        Show this help message